haesleinhuepf/git-bob/readme.md

 ## Usage as command-line tool

-You can use git-bob from the terminal on repositories you have read/write access to.
+You can then use git-bob from the terminal on repositories you have read/write access to.

 ```bash
 git_bob <action> <organization>/<repository> <issue-number>